communitiesuk/funding-service-design-assessment-store/scripts/README.md

 1. Wait for the logs to finish, ends at `destroying container for instance`, and Ctrl + C command on the terminal window running the cf logs to save the file.
 1. Next, execute the "sed" command to eliminate unnecessary logs.

+if you are on Windows sub system for Linux or Linux run the following command:

         sed -e 's/.*] OUT//' -e '0,/Exit/I!d' -e 's/Exit.*//;/^$/d' -e '/Retrieving/,/\/tmp\/assessment_data.csv/d' ~/tail.txt > ~/final.csv

+If you are on Mac, run the following command:

+        sed -e 's/.*] OUT//' -e 's/Exit.*//;/^$/d' -e '/Retrieving/,/\/tmp\/assessment_data.csv/d' ~/tail.txt > ~/final.csv

+*Please note this command leaves two trailing lines at the end of the file which look like this and they can be deleted manually:*

+        Cell 9bc96142-b9d9-435a-8dd0-723da2db27c7 stopping instance a08d8872-3035-44cc-a109-07842236fed6
+        Cell 9bc96142-b9d9-435a-8dd0-723da2db27c7 destroying container for instance a08d8872-3035-44cc-a109-07842236fed6

 1. `final.csv` will be located in the /home/<name of user> directory on the local machine, otherwise known as ~/  - alternatively, you can direct `final.csv` wherever you like, as long as you know the directory structure. ~/ will be the easiest to locate for both Macs and PCs.